Mount Spalding: Summit Lake

 We were pretty excited once we were down and back in the warmth of the truck.
 At first we had thought we’d look at the lake and head out, but we ended up on the summit of a 13er!
 After our hands were warmed up and we had a little snack in the car we headed on out.
 The drive down was pretty and the sleet let up and then stopped while we were on our way down.
 Many of the aspen trees were bright yellow and the rest were on their way.
 Next weekend will most likely be a brilliant display of foliage.
 Our plan is to camp and try and glimpse the elk and the turning trees.
 Until next time we leave you with the gallery below.

-One thought on “Mount Spalding: Summit Lake
+One Comment on “Mount Spalding: Summit Lake

 Leave a Reply

 Your email address will not be published.
+Required fields are marked *

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.